mehdimerbah/rosalind_comp.bio/README.md

-# rosalind_comp.bio
+# ROSALIND Computational Biology Solutions
-This  a repository for suggested solutions to the Computational Biology problems in ROSALIND
+This  a repository for my suggested solutions to the Computational Biology problems in ROSALIND